✨🎤 The CyberCup Show returns on 13 February 2026!

 Crédit Agricole Group: Over 10,000 engaged users with the SaaS platform Brain Security

-For a banking giant like Crédit Agricole, one of the leading European banking groups, cybersecurity awareness is not an option but a regulatory and operational obligation.
-With thousands of employees spread across regional banks and specialised subsidiaries, the Group Cybersecurity Directorate (CASA) aimed to revolutionise its awareness strategy for the 2024-2025 annual edition.
+For a banking giant like Crédit Agricole, one of Europe's leading banking groups, cybersecurity awareness isn't optional; it's a regulatory and operational necessity.
+With thousands of employees spread across regional banks and specialised subsidiaries, the Group Cybersecurity Directorate (CASA) was looking to revolutionise its awareness approach for the 2024-2025 annual edition.

-• Entity heterogeneity: Regional banks, business subsidiaries, support functions
+• Diversity of Entities: Regional banks, specialised subsidiaries, support functions

-• Variable maturity levels: from complete novices to cyber-savvy professionals
+• Variable Maturity Levels: From complete novices to skilled cyber professionals

-• Geographic coverage: national presence with local specifics
+• Geographical Coverage: National presence with local specifics

-• Clear KPIs: need for clear indicators for steering and reporting
+• Clear KPIs: Need for readable indicators for management and reporting

-• Distinctive approach: move away from repetitive classic formats
+• Differentiating Approach: Breaking away from tired, classic formats

-• Compliance with NIS2, DORA, and banking sector directives
+• Compliance with NIS2, DORA, and sectoral banking directives

 • Traceability and auditability of awareness actions

-• Covering priority themes (fraud, phishing, passwords, GDPR)
+• Coverage of priority themes (fraud, phishing, passwords, GDPR)

 🏦 BANKING CONTEXT